ballerina-platform/ballerina-distribution/examples/sftp-client-write/sftp_client_write.md

 ::: code sftp_client_write.bal :::

+Run the program by executing the following command.
 The newly-added file will appear in the SFTP server.

 ::: out sftp_client_write.out :::